 Who this is will depend on what you’re unhappy about, but we’ll make sure it’s someone who’s well placed to address your concerns.

-They won’t review the outcome of your case, but they will try and put things right where possible.
+They won’t review the outcome of your case, but they will try to put things right where possible.
+Their response will set out our findings and explain how you can take your complaint further.

 The Independent Assessor